Washburn and Moen North Works District

-The Washburn and Moen North Works District encompass an industrial complex that housed the largest business in Worcester, Massachusetts, United States, in the second half of the 19th century.
+The Washburn and Moen North Works District encompasses an industrial complex that housed the largest business in Worcester, Massachusetts, United States, in the second half of the 19th century.

 History

 Founded in 1831, Washburn and Moen was an innovating manufacturer of wire and related products, including telegraph wire, which was used in large quantities during America's westward expansion.
 In 1874, Barb Fence Company of DeKalb, Illinois began purchasing wire from Washburn and Moen, to manufacture their patented barbed wire.
 Washburn was curious as to why they bought so much wire; he travelled to DeKalb and persuaded Joseph Glidden, holder of the patent, to sell his half of the manufacturing business to them.
 Glidden agreed, but retained his royalties from his patent.
 Glidden's partner, Isaac L. Ellwood, continued manufacture of barbed wire under the name I. L. Ellwood & Co. in DeKalb.
 Washburn and Moen manufactured barbed wire as well.
 The product had a large market of ranchers, farmers and railroads in the last quarter of the 19th century.
 The company acquired a manufacturing monopoly in barbed wire.